Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: Introduction

 \subsection{Background}

-Massive multiple-input and multiple-output (MIMO) is widely regarded as one of the core technologies of the fifth-generation (5G) communication system and will remain significant in the future 6G\cite{9170653}.
-It has the advantages of improving system capacity and spectral efficiency to ensure the transmission characteristics of ``high dimension, high capacity, more dense network and lower delay'' of 5G communication system\cite{5595728,6798744}.
-In massive MIMO systems, the base station (BS) must have accurate knowledge of downlink channel state information (CSI) for high-quality precoding work to guarantee a high quality and efficient transmission\cite{6798744}.
-The downlink CSI is first acquired by the user equipment (UE) and then fed back to BS in frequency-division duplexing (FDD) systems because of no reciprocity between uplink CSI and downlink CSI.
+Massive multiple-input and multiple-output (MIMO) is considered one of the core technologies in the fifth-generation (5G) communication system and will continue to be important in the future 6G\cite{9170653}.
+It improves system capacity and spectral efficiency, ensuring the transmission characteristics of ``high dimension, high capacity, more dense network and lower delay'' of 5G communication system\cite{5595728,6798744}.
+In massive MIMO systems, accurate knowledge of the downlink channel state information (CSI) at the base station (BS) is essential to ensure high-quality precoding work and guarantee efficient transmission \cite{6798744}.
+However, as the number of antennas deployed at the BS in massive MIMO systems continues to grow, providing feedback becomes challenging due to the vast CSI matrix \cite{4641946}.
+To reduce the CSI feedback overhead, efficient compression of CSI at the user equipment (UE) is necessary before feeding it back and reconstructing it at the BS to recover the original high-dimensional CSI.

-However, with the continuous growth of the number of antennas deployed at the BS, the feedback becomes challenging in massive MIMO systems owning to the vast CSI matrix\cite{4641946}.
-To reduce the CSI feedback overhead, CSI should be compressed efficiently at UE before feeding back and reconstructed at the BS to recover the original high-dimensional CSI.
-The CSI features reflect the channel characteristics and can be regarded as a high-dimensional and low-rank image.
-Therefore, the mission of CSI feedback transforms into the problem of high-dimensional and low-rank image compression and reconstruction.
-The traditional methods, based on compressed sensing (CS)\cite{kuo2012CS}, are time consuming and lowly efficient because they are iterative algorithms.
-They experience difficulty handling high-dimensional nonlinear problems.
-The CS-based methods also assume strict assumptions on channels, such as channels are sparse in some bases, which may not be satisfied in real system, making these CS-based methods hard to deploy in practice\cite{2018CsiNet}.
+The CSI features reflect the channel characteristics and can be considered a high-dimensional and low-rank image.
+Thus, the mission of CSI feedback is to solve the problem of high-dimensional and low-rank image compression and reconstruction.
+Traditional methods based on compressed sensing (CS) \cite{kuo2012compressive} are time-consuming and inefficient because they are iterative algorithms that struggle with high-dimensional nonlinear problems.
+Furthermore, these CS-based methods assume strict assumptions on channels, such as channels being sparse in some bases, which may not hold in real systems, making it challenging to deploy these methods in practice \cite{2018CsiNet}.